 For best results please follow these application instructions.

-Body heat and pushing down and holding and applying pressure is important while applying A Silly Patch.
+Body heat, pushing down and holding is important to cure the adhesive while applying A Silly Patch.

 Look for a location to get good coverage both on the device and the surrounding skin areas.
 Also look for an area that does not move or twist a lot.
 This will allow the patch to be in the best position for securing the device to your body.
-It is very important to locate the device "Window" prior to device placement and patch placement.
+It is very important to locate the device "window" prior to device and patch placement.
 Rotate the device prior to installation to ensure patch is facing the correct direction.

-Peel the tape backing off the back of the patch to the point where the device "window" is visible, and you have enough area so that you can see the device and target placement site.
+Peel the paper backing off the back of the patch to the point where the device "window" is visible, and you have enough area so that you can see the device and target placement site.
 If you tear the backing, fold the tear edge back so it does not stick.

 Press the patch to the skin and hold while you remove the remainder of the backing, align patch as you go.
 Press down on the entire patch area.
-Try not to stretch the tape too much before it fully adheres.
+Try not to stretch the patch too much before it fully adheres.
 Push and hold as the adhesive needs body heat to activate and cure.

 If the patch folded onto itself, the adhesive will not set immediately and you do have time to stretch it out and reposition the patch on your skin.
-Try not to stretch the tape too much as it may wrinkle.
+Try not to stretch the patch too much as it may wrinkle.